Skip to main content

 Fundamentals

 Your body possesses an intricate internal communication network, a system of molecular messengers that dictates how you store energy, build tissue, and ultimately, how you feel day to day.
-Within this network, (GH) functions as a primary regulator of your metabolic engine.
+Within this network, growth hormone (GH) functions as a primary regulator of your metabolic engine.

 Growth hormone secretagogues (GHS) are compounds designed to work with your body’s own endocrine architecture.
 They stimulate the pituitary gland to release your own natural growth hormone.
 This approach honors the body’s innate biological rhythms, specifically the pulsatile manner in which GH is secreted.